neondatabase/website/content/docs/guides/manage-database-access.md

 ---
-title: Manage database access with SQL
+title: Manage roles and database access with SQL
 subtitle: Learn how to create roles and manage database access in Neon with SQL
 enableTableOfContents: true
 ---